FC Feronikeli 74

-FC Feronikeli 74 (Klubi Futbollistik Feronikeli 74), commonly referred to as Feronikeli 74 and colloquially known as Feronikeli is a professional football club based in Drenas, Kosovo.
-The club play in the Football Superleague of Kosovo, which is the top tier of football in the country.
+FC Feronikeli 74 (Klubi Futbollistik Feronikeli 74), commonly referred to as Feronikeli 74 and also known as Feronikeli is a professional football club based in Drenas, Kosovo.
+The club has played in the Kosovo First League, which is the second tier of football in the country.

 History

 In 1974, the club was founded as Nikeli.
 During the spring and summer of 1974, an intense activity took place in all aspects for the formation of the football club, its registration and inclusion in the Inter-Municipal Football League level, namely, at the District League of Pristina.
 At the top of this activity was the physical education teacher, Hashim Mala.

 On 8 April 1974, the Founding Assembly of the Football Club was held in the Glogovac Municipal Assembly Hall.
 In this assembly was founded the club, which was named Nikeli with headquarters in Glogovac.
 Then, the headship of the club was elected, the 11-member presidency with Tahir Ajazi as president, vice-president Murtes Zogu, secretary Jusuf Dobra, treasurer Habib Kukiqi and board members were Fetah Elshani, Ismail Bajraktari, Mehdi Bardhi, Nazif Sejda, Rade Jevremović, Remzi Heta and Sylejman Kastrati.
 This assembly elected Mehdi Bardhi as technical director, while coach was Hashim Mala.

 The club has historically closely been associated with NewCo Feronikeli, the nearby ore mining and metallurgical complex, ever since the plant was built in 1984.
 In the 2014–15 season they were crowned champions for the first time in the club's history.
 They won the 2018–19 championship as well, qualifying for the UEFA Champions League preliminary rounds for the first time in their history.